Creeping, Slow-Burn and Sudden Crises

 - Serious on-site accident.

-- Insane/dangerous behavior by anyone at a location controlled by your healthcare organization.
+- Disturbing or dangerous behavior by anyone at a location controlled by your organization.

 - Criminal activity at a company site and/or committed by company employees.